LoyolaChicagoBooks/scalaworkshop/source/parallel.rst

 Basic Parallelism using Par
 ==============================

+*This is still being edited to be a bit more Scala-specific.*

 Using parallelism solves problems more quickly than using a single-processor machine, as is the case where groups of people solve problems larger than one person can solve.
 But just as with groups of